 The Spanish successions law does not only make it possible for you to have the will you have in your country intact (not revoking it).
 It makes things even more easy for you.

 Why?
-Because it uses the rules from the inheritance law of your own country.
+Because it uses your own countries inheritance laws.

 There are three main types of testaments in Spain:

-We would like to reiterate how important is it to draw up a will in Spain if you have assets in the country.
+Finally, we would like to reiterate how important is it to draw up a Spanish will if you have assets in the country.
 The amount of energy, time and money you will be saving your relatives really pays the price.